Skip to content

 Which Dental Conferences Are Still Coming Up in 2026?

-The dental conferences 2026 schedule from May through December includes nine major events, ranging from the 25,000-attendee CDA Presents to the reimagined ADA Scientific Session replacing SmileCon.
+The dental conferences 2026 schedule from late June through December includes seven major events, ranging from the AGD Annual Meeting in Austin to the reimagined ADA Scientific Session replacing SmileCon, with GNYDM closing out the year.
 These are the meetings still open for registration and planning.

 AGD 2026 Annual Meeting